janbodnar/Python-Datovy-Analytik-Skolenie/charts/README.md

 4. **Directional Data**: Data that involves directions or angles, such as wind direction and speed, can be
    displayed using polar projection.
 This is often used in meteorology.

-6. **Radial Symmetry Data**: Data that exhibits radial symmetry, meaning it has properties that are invariant
+6. **Radial Symmetry Data**: Data that exhibits radial symmetry, meaning it has properties that are
-   under rotation about a central point, can be well-represented using polar projection.
-Examples include
+   invariant under rotation about a central point, can be well-represented using polar projection.
-   patterns in flowers or snowflakes.
+   Examples include patterns in flowers or snowflakes.

-9. **Acoustic Fields**: In acoustics, polar plots are often used to display the directional response of a microphone or speaker.
+9. **Acoustic Fields**: In acoustics, polar plots are often used to display the directional response of
+   a microphone or speaker.

-11. **Antenna Radiation Patterns**: In telecommunications, polar plots are used to represent antenna radiation patterns, showing the directionality of the antenna's performance.
+11. **Antenna Radiation Patterns**: In telecommunications, polar plots are used to represent antenna
+   radiation patterns, showing the directionality of the antenna's performance.

+Wind and its direction for a specific timestamp:

 ```python
 import matplotlib.pyplot as plt